 About me

-I’m a first-year Ph.D. student at Princeton ORFE.
+I’m a second-year Ph.D. student at Princeton ORFE.
 I’m honored to be supported by the Francis Robbins Upton Fellowship.
 I am fortunate to work with Prof. Boris Hanin.

 I graduated from MIT in 2024 with a double major in Math and CS.
 At MIT I was fortunate to work with Prof. Guy Bresler and Prof. Yury Polyanskiy on projects in theoretical statistics and computer science.